 This might seem like a no-brainer but it is amazing how easily we forget this in the heat of a shoot.
 If you’re seeing light on your subject in places you don’t want (but love the lighting in all other aspects), then a strategically-placed black card will help.
 Conversely, if there is a dark spot on your subject you want to lighten up, a strategically-placed white card can do wonders.
 Too quickly we want to move our light.
 Modify it, don’t move it.

-To recap, if you’re after that noir look, remember to do one or more of the following:
+For an edgy, moody, noir look, do one or more of the following:

 • Reduce the number of angles light is coming from with a narrowing modifier, like a snoot or grid.